Child Support for Two Kids

 Is Child Support Based on Income?

 Yes, child support calculations heavily depend on the income of the parents.
-The more a parent earns, the more they typically contribute towards child support.
+The more a custodial parent earns, the more they typically contribute towards child support.
 The court can consider both parents’ incomes when calculating child support.
 This includes salary, wages, bonuses, commissions, and other forms of income.
 If a parent is self-employed or has irregular income, the court may use an average of their income over time to determine their child support obligation.

 It’s important to note that the court may also consider other factors when determining child support, such as: